Finding Rumor Sources on Random Trees: Acknowledgments

 \section{Acknowledgments}

-D. Shah would like to acknowledge conversations with David Gamarnik and Andrea Montanari at the Banff Research Institute that seeded this line of works.
-Both authors would like to acknowledge support of AFOSR Complex Networks Project, MURI on Tomography of Social Networks and the MIT-Shell Graduate Student Fellowship.
+Devavrat Shah would like to acknowledge conversations with David Gamarnik and Andrea Montanari at the Banff Research Institute that seeded this line of work.
+Both authors would like to acknowledge the support of the AFOSR Complex Networks Project, the Army Research Office MURI Award W911NF-11-1-0036 on Tomography of Social Networks and the MIT-Shell Graduate Student Fellowship.